Nice, France is in a great location on the Mediterranean Sea in the French Riveria.

-In only a few hour’s drive from Nice, you can have the perfect adventure in any of these cities.
+In only a few hour’s drive or train ride, you can have the perfect day trip from Nice.
+Having the perfect adventure in any of these cities.
 Start planning out your weekend with these places in mind!

 Looking for a 3-day Nice itinerary while you are away on holiday?
 Be sure not to miss out on all the fun activities inside the city.